 The results of this study are alarming, to say the least.
 And the results are real, as of the time the study was published (3/4/16) the Zika positive cases had resulted in 6 live births and 2 still births.
 The two live births with normal prenatal testing are doing well and measuring normal.
 While the other 4 have all confirmed the ultrasonic findings of fetal abnormalities.

 As doctors and scientists continue to study the effects of Zika virus on pregnant women and their babies, we’ll keep you updated with the latest local and worldwide Zika news.
 As of now, Zika cases in the United States have been limited to travel-related cases.
 As the mosquito season approaches we will keep you apprised to the reality of Zika in the Fall River area.
-In the meantime, protect your family by signing up for our traditional barrier spray to eliminate 85-90% of mosquitoes in your yard.
+In the meantime, protect your family by signing up for our traditional barrier treatment to eliminate 85-90% of mosquitoes in your yard.
 Call today.